angus-ai/angus-doc/faceexpressionestimation/faceexpressionestimation.rst

 Code sample
 -----------

-This sample assumes that you have an image file (where some faces are visible idealy!) ready on you client.
+This sample assumes that you have an image file (where some faces are visible ideally!) ready on your client.

 Using the Python SDK: